Gifts from Persons with No Financial Responsibility

 - gifts (other than child support) of less than $30 in a three-month period,

 Ms. Padilla and her baby are on TAFDC.
-Ms. Padilla's sister gives her $200 specifically to help pay Ms. Padilla's $500 rent.
-Ms. Padilla's sister is not legally responsible, so the gift is not countable as income.
+Ms. Padilla’s sister gives her $200 specifically to help pay Ms. Padilla’s $500 rent.
+Ms. Padilla’s sister is not legally responsible and the $200 is not counted as in-kind income, so the gift is not countable as income.

-The father of Ms. Rosen's baby gives $200 directly to Ms. Rosen's landlord.
-The gift is not countable as income since the money is paid to the landlord and not to Ms. Rosen.
+The father of Ms. Rosen’s baby gives $200 directly to Ms. Rosen’s landlord to cover part of her rent.
+The gift is not countable as income since the money is paid to the landlord and not to Ms. Rosen and is not counted under the in-kind income rule.

 Be aware, however, that if a parent pays money directly to a vendor as part of a child support agreement, DTA may try to count the money as income.

 You must turn over to DTA any cash child support you get for a child who is receiving TAFDC.
 106 C.M.R. § 204.230.
 DTA will pass through to you the first $50 in current support.
-See What happens if your child's father (or mother) pays child support?.
+See If your child gets child support.

 If you have a child excluded by the family cap, the first $90 in income paid for the child from any source does not count against your TAFDC.